yuktha18-04/EmoSense-Emotion_Detection/README.md

-# 🎤 Real-Time Multilingual Emotion Detection from Speech Signals
+# 🎤EmoSense: A Real-Time Multilingual Emotion Detection from Speech Signals

 ## 📌 Overview
 This project is a real-time emotion detection system that analyzes emotions from voice inputs using a combination of Flask (Python) and Node.js for backend processing, and React.js for frontend visualization.
 It supports multilingual speech, automatically transcribes and translates audio, and classifies emotions using a RoBERTa-based transformer model.